In accordance with promises it made earlier this year, top stablecoin issuer Tether (USDT) has begun to slash its commercial paper holdings.

 Tether also says it increased its holdings of cash and bank deposits by 32% in Q2.

 The company’s CTO, Paolo Ardoino, says Tether’s utility is supported by the transparency of its reserves.

 “Our commitment to transparency and the community is a long-standing pillar in the underlying ethos of the company and aligns with our responsibility as a market leader.
-We have once again demonstrated that commitment by aligning with BDO, one of the world’s top accounting firms.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+We have once again demonstrated that commitment by aligning with BDO, one of the world’s top accounting firms.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action